HelloHaoM/onlineRealEstateProject/README.md

 ## Online Real Estate

-A real estate website to search add, update, deltet apartment.
+A real estate website to search add, update, deltet apartments.

+## Prerequisties

+* Java

+* Apache

+* Postgres

+## Running

+* Clone or download the project

+* Open the Apache Server

+* Open the Postgres Server

+* Run the SQL script

+* Run the project on the server

+## Deployment

+Deploy Website: https://pacific-anchorage-97765.herokuapp.com/

 ## Test Scenarios

-Deploy Website: https://pacific-anchorage-97765.herokuapp.com/

 In order to test the project via deploy website, please follow the instruction in the following text: